eugeniogiusti/network-analyzer/README.md

 1. Run the script to perform initial network tests.
 2. As a final step, test the target's service:
    - Try to login if it's a webpage or try to reach it.
-   - Logging in via SSH.
+   - Logging in via SSH or any other service the target has.
 4. The ongoing `tcpdump` collects all traffic, allowing for advanced analysis.
 5. When testing is complete, type `ok` to terminate the script.